Habit-Driven Career OS

 Figma

-We transformed Leeg into a more intuitive and motivating growth experience by simplifying user flows, clarifying insights, and helping users connect daily actions to long-term career development.
+We transformed Leeg into an intuitive and motivating growth experience by simplifying user flows, clarifying insights, and helping users connect daily actions to long-term career development.

 What is Leeg?